-Aims The aim of this module is to give students knowledge and skills in the principles and functions of service-oriented systems and applications, as well as in their development based on Java, UML, and XML.
-This shall enable them to use such technologies in practice or to embark on a PhD in this area.
+Aims The aim of this module is to give students knowledge and skills in the principles and functions of service-oriented systems and their applications, as well as in their development based on UML, XML and and Java.
+This shall enable them to use such technologies in practice or to embark on further research in this area.